 Is Sureflap (Single Scan) Cat Door Raccoon Proof?

-Unfortunately, the answer is no. But the dualscan Sureflap (large cat flap) has a special raccoon proof mode so check it.
+Unfortunately, the answer is no. But the dualscan Sureflap cat flap has a special raccoon proof mode so check it out.
 Raccoons are very smart animals and according to customer reports they have been able to figure how to get inside in spite of the locking mechanism.
 They use their claws to pull the flap and open it from outside.
 I never knew they were so smart prior to this research.
 They do look cute too, especially their hands – so human like.

 But that just my general love for animals speaking I surely would NOT want a raccoon in my home!
 But they work perfectly for other intruder cats, no surprise here, after all the cat door was designed for cats :).
 So if you want neighbor cats out of your property this microchip cat door will do the job.
 No more food stealing or urine marking the territory!

 For warranty information I have checked the manufacturer’s site and it is 3-year warranty.
 How awesome is that, you’ll get your money value for sure and keep your peace and sanity!

 - Sure Flap Microchip Cat Door – Cat Flap In Window, Existing Glass Door, Wall Or Door That Recognizes Your Cat’s Microchip

 - How Does The Microchip Cat Flap Work?

 - A Short Video Explaining The SureFlap Microchip Cat Door